saumya-k-j/organizational-authenticity/PART4_README.md

 doesn't.
 My prior had the specific theme exactly backwards, which pointed me at a sharper question (Finding 3).

-### Finding 3: The refined "cheap-vs-costly expected value" pattern generalizes (and energy isn't special)
+### Finding 3: The refined "cheap-vs-costly expected value" pattern generalizes

 The energy case suggested a rule: a company **backs up** expected values that are costly/material/enforced (environment, which is regulated and litigated) but **over-claims** expected